JoeyAlpha5/click2sure-assessment/README.md

 #### 4. Create/Make Withdrawal Enpoint

-To make a withdrawal, append the following to the app url
+To make a withdrawal, append the following to the app url:

 ```
 /account/makeWithdrawal